 “I feel he loved himself to death,” one veterinarian said.

 Frasier was buried on Lion Country grounds under a 6-foot-tall wooden cross and given the funeral rites of the Scottish clan Fraser, which had adopted him as a mascot.

 Members of the clan, dressed in kilts, dropped fistfuls of dirt on Frasier’s casket while bagpipes played.

 The legend of Frasier the Sensuous Lion lives on in both human and lion hearts alike, and in the countless generations of baby lions he fathered so lovingly.

--source: some excerpts are from: “Lionizing Frasier” by Steve Harvey
+source: mostly excerpted from: “Lionizing Frasier” by Steve Harvey